 What is flexible furlough?

 For furlough before 1 July 2020, it was a key principle of the scheme that workers could not do any work for their employer, although in certain circumstances they could take part in volunteer work, study or training.
-Since 1 July 2020, the revised scheme allows furloughed workers to work part-time (flexible furlough) for any amount of time and any shift pattern and employers are required to pay employees in full for the hours worked.
-Specifically, employers need to pay their employees at their usual rate of pay for the hours worked (and the employer NICs and pension contributions on that pay) and the remaining days or hours, ie furloughed days/hours, are paid under the scheme, subject to the relevant cap which is proportional to the hours not worked.
+Since 1 July 2020, the revised scheme allowed furloughed workers to work part-time (flexible furlough) for any amount of time and any shift pattern and employers were required to pay employees in full for the hours worked.
+Specifically, employers had to pay their employees at their usual rate of pay for the hours worked (and the employer NICs and pension contributions on that pay) and the remaining days or hours, ie furloughed days/hours, were paid under the scheme, subject to the relevant cap which is proportional to the hours not worked.

 It was clear, back in summer 2020, that the ongoing cost of the furlough scheme was not sustainable in the long-term.
 At that time, the Chancellor also stated that he wanted “to avoid a cliff edge and get people back to work in a measured way”.
 Hence the introduction of flexible furlough which was welcomed by both employers and their staff.

-HMRC published numerous updated Government Guidance documents on its websites with further details during 2020, which have been updated several times since, including Guidance to assist employers in making the appropriate calculations for establishing “usual hours” worked and “furloughed hours”.
-Most of the provisions of the furlough scheme are unchanged and the key points of the scheme and links to some of the updated Guidance can be found in our related article on The extension of furlough to September 2021 and What furlough means for employers.
+HMRC published numerous updated Government Guidance documents on its websites with further details during 2021, which have been updated many times since, including Guidance to assist employers in making the appropriate calculations for establishing “usual hours” worked and “furloughed hours”.
+The key points of the furlough scheme and links to some of the updated Guidance can be found in our related article on the extension of furlough to September 2021 and What furlough means for employers.

-In the context of flexible furlough, there are particular challenges for employers.
+In the context of flexible furlough, there have been particular challenges for employers.

 Furlough agreements under the original scheme covered a range of matters such as the period of furlough, the arrangements with regard to wages, annual leave and what notice was required to end furlough.
-For flexible furlough, if they have not already done so, employers have to prepare new written furlough agreements to reflect the changed arrangements, whether this is a supplemental letter or a new furlough agreement to reflect the changed requirement to carry out some work.
-Employers are required to:
+For flexible furlough, employers had to prepare new written furlough agreements to reflect the changed arrangements, whether this was a supplemental letter or a new furlough agreement to reflect the changed requirement to carry out some work.
+Employers were required to: